iordneto/fillout-drag-and-drop-navigation/README.md

 // ✅ delete: Fully functional
 // 🚧 others: UI ready, logic can be added when needed
 ```

+> **🚧 Implementation Note**: Only the **delete** action is fully implemented in the context menu to demonstrate the complete interaction flow.
+The other menu options (rename, copy, duplicate, set as first) are present in the UI to show the complete design pattern, making it easy to add functionality when needed.
+This demonstrates a **pragmatic development approach** - building the complete UI structure while implementing only the essential functionality first.

 ## 🧪 Testing Philosophy